Skip to main content

 A:

-4Change Energy wins on company mission.
-Frontier Utilities wins on plan flexibility.
+4Change Energy wins on short terms.
+Frontier Utilities wins on prepaid option, plan matching, green energy.
 Both deliver identical electricity through the same wires—the difference is pricing structure, customer service, and plan options.